emtee40/SurvivalManual-wiki/MultiTool.md

 * Knife
 * Can-Opener / Corkscrew
-* Screw-Driver
+* Screwdriver
-* Pliers / Pinchers
+* Pliers / Tweezers
 * Wire-Cutter
 * Wood-Saw
 * ...

-But there are also special tools like: bit-drivers, whistle, scissors, Ferrocerium Rod to spark a fire, Sharpener, ..
+But there are also special tools like: bit-drivers, whistle, scissors, Ferrocerium Rod to spark a fire, Sharpener, ...

 If you use a MultiTool in everyday life, then you will know how to use it in a survival situation.
 The seconds you are faster and the confidence you have in your tool can decide between life and death.